senecaxconnect/xconnect_docs/docs/Agent_API.md

 `uid` value should be a unique UUID per device or object.
 These can be generated at: https://www.uuidgenerator.net/version4

+!!! note
+    You may use the value "self" for the `uid` which will inherit the uid, type, and name that agent is already using for system telemetry

-`type` value will drive how the device is categorized on the cloud dashboard
+`type` value will drive how the device is categorized on the cloud dashboard (Only needed when not using "self")

-`name` value is what the friendly name of the device will be on the cloud dashboard
+`name` value is what the friendly name of the device will be on the cloud dashboard (Only needed when not using "self")

 `telemetry` value is a list that can be a single object or multiple objects.
 Each object must contain 3 "categories" that are used to assemble the telemetry key